biophysben/Generative-prediction-of-causal-gene-sets-responsible-for-complex-traits/README.md

-# Generative prediction of causal gene sets responsible for complex traits
+# Code for Generative prediction of causal gene sets responsible for complex traits

 B. Kuznets-Speck, B. K. Ogonor, T. P. Wytock, and A. E. Motter